Shoreti Monastery: Location and history

 A nuskhuri inscription, reading: "Lord, have a mercy on Nikoloz, head of the masons, Amen!" (published 1909).

 The Shoreti Monastery is located in a rocky ravine, some 6 km northeast of the modern village of Ota, Aspindza Municipality, and can be accessed through an off-road trail or a hiking route.
 The ravine, known as the Aspindzis-Khevi, lies in the historical province of Samtskhe, on the conventional border with Javakheti and Trialeti.

 The monastery is only occasionally mentioned in written records.
 Its original, and more accurate, name is Shorota (შოროთა), which appears in the 13th–14th-century margin notes of the Vani Gospels manuscript as well as an Ottoman fiscal document dated to 1595.
-Prince Vakhushti, compiling his Description of the Kingdom of Georgia in 1745, erroneously refers to the monastery—abandoned by that time—as Shorapani.
+Prince Vakhushti of Kartli, compiling his Description of the Kingdom of Georgia in 1745, erroneously refers to the monastery—abandoned by that time—as Shorapani.
 The French scholar of Caucasian antiquities, Marie-Félicité Brosset, who visited the monastery in the snowy winter of 1849, transcribes its name as "Choloth"; his guide, Kiamyl-Beg, a Muslim Georgian nobleman of the Diasamidze family, provided him with an alternative name, "Taïdj".
 The current name Shoreti was popularized by the historian Ekvtime Taqaishvili who explored the half-ruined monastery in 1902.
 Neglect and earthquakes brought the former monastic complex to the verge of a complete collapse.
 A series of conservation works and archaeological studies were conducted between 1986 and 2009, and finally, the building was systematically studied and fully rebuilt from 2015 to 2018.